PeterGreen8801/VR-Room/README.md

 A room that demonstrates numerous skills that are vital to most Virtual Reality applications.

-Also includes several challenges that further shows VR compentencies, namely the Architecture challenge.
+Also includes several challenges that further show VR compentencies, namely the Architecture challenge.